-As part of the Quality program, Data Analytics and Reporting (DAR) unit oversees data, analysis and reporting.
-DAR currently functions to create routine and ad hoc reports to ensure the delivery of quality care, the development of sound policy and for financial oversight of the Medicaid program.
+As part of the MCM Quality Program, the Data Analytics and Reporting (DAR) unit oversees data collection, data analysis and reporting.
+DAR currently functions to create routine and ad hoc reports to ensure the delivery of quality care, the development of sound policy and for financial oversight of the

+Medicaid program.
 DAR supports DHHS reporting on the NH MCM program.